NEW YORK--(BUSINESS WIRE)--

-The Company is hosting a conference call to discuss the second quarter financial results on Tuesday, August 14, 2018 at 8:30 a.m.
+The Company will be hosting a conference call to discuss the fourth quarter financial results on Thursday, February 28, at 9:00 a.m.
 Eastern time.

 The dial-in number for the conference call is (877) 407-0789 (toll-free) or (201) 689-8562 (direct).
 Please dial the number 10 minutes prior to the scheduled start time.
 A live webcast of the conference call will also be available on Medallion Financial’s website at http://www.medallion.com/investors.html.

 A replay will be available following the end of the call through Thursday, March 7, 2019, by telephone at (844) 512-2921 (toll-free) or (412) 317-6671 (direct), passcode 13687822.
 A webcast replay of the call will be available at http://www.medallion.com/investors.html until the next quarter is announced.

 Medallion Financial Corp. is a finance company that originates and services loans in various industries, and its wholly-owned subsidiary, Medallion Bank, also originates and services consumer loans.
 Medallion Financial Corp. has lent more than $8 billion since its initial public offering in 1996.

 Please note that this press release contains forward-looking statements that involve risks and uncertainties relating to business performance, cash flow, costs, sales, net investment income, earnings, and growth.
 Medallion’s actual results may differ significantly from the results discussed in such forward-looking statements.
 Factors that might cause such a difference include, but are not limited to, those factors discussed under the heading “Risk Factors,” in Medallion’s 2017 Annual Report on Form 10-K.

 MEDALLION FINANCIAL CORP.

 |(Dollars in thousands, except per share data)||For the Three Months Ended December 31, 2018|

 |Total interest income||$||31,007|